 I was wondering if you could direct me to any research done regarding children with Down Syndrome benefiting from Montessori schooling.
 Several of my children attend a public Montessori school in N.C. and I would very much like for my 4-year-old daughter to attend kindergarten there next year.

-However her preschool teacher told me today that she does not think my daughter should be in an inclusive kindergarten class, despite the fact that she is in an inclusive preschool!
+However, her preschool teacher told me today that she does not think my daughter should be in an inclusive kindergarten class, even though she is in an inclusive preschool!

 It’s clear to me from other comments she’s made over the past year and a half that this is not about my daughter but about this teacher’s low expectations of children with Down syndrome and misunderstanding of the benefits of mainstreaming and of the Montessori method.

 The county is presently focused on mainstreaming most children with special needs and I was told at an event sponsored by the county Special Ed Department that of the 600 or so children leaving preschool this year about 500 of them will go into regular kindergarten classes.

 My daughter is not profoundly delayed.
 She most definitely fits into that top 5/6 of the preschool children in special ed, but her teacher just doesn’t get it and is trying to push all four of her children with DS into special ed kindergartens.